Do you journal?

 There are a few different ways to journal your activity: purchase a journal, create a tracking sheet on your computer, or simply use a notebook to jot down your activity.

-Pick four simple things to track each day:
+Pick four simple things to journal each day:

 #1.
 What you eat and what time of day you eat it.